Double-breasted blazer

 With maritime inspiration as a tribute to the Royal Navy, the navy blue double-breasted blazer was designed as a masterpiece, created to add a twist to any outfit.

-Double-breasted blazer: the perfect blend of elegance and modernity.
+Double-breasted blazer: the perfect alliance between elegance and modernity.

-The double-breasted blazer is much more than just a piece of clothing; it's a style statement that blends tradition and modernity.
-With its refined lines and bold allure, it's perfect for every occasion, from the office to casual outings.
-Explore the fascinating origins of this classic, its sartorial inspiration, and discover how to wear it with elegance to express your personality.
+The double-breasted blazer is more than just a garment; it's a statement of style that combines tradition and modernity.
+With its refined lines and bold appearance, it adapts to all occasions, from the office to casual outings.
+Explore the fascinating origins of this classic, its sartorial inspiration, and discover how to wear it elegantly to express your personality.

 The history of the double-breasted blazer: a symbol of timeless elegance

-The iconic blazer lies somewhere between the formal suit and the more casual sports jacket.
+The blazer, an iconic garment, sits between the formal suit and the more casual sports jacket.
 It has several origins.
-One of the best-known refers to the colorful jackets worn by the sailing team of St John's College, Cambridge, in the 1820s.
-These coats, often in bright red, inspired other teams to adopt similar jackets over the years.
-Another notable story dates back to 1837, when the captain of HMS Blazer had his crew don navy blue jackets with Royal Navy brass buttons to welcome Queen Victoria.
-There's also talk of the influence of “blazes”, or stripes, seen on country club jackets in the 1870s.
+One of the most well-known refers to the colored jackets worn by the rowing team of St John's College, Cambridge in the 1820s.
+These coats, often bright red, inspired other teams to adopt similar jackets over the years.
+Another notable story dates back to 1837, when the captain of HMS Blazer had his crew wear navy blue jackets with Royal Navy brass buttons to welcome Queen Victoria.
+There's also mention of the influence of "blazes", or stripes, visible on country club jackets from the 1870s.

-Today, the blazer has transcended its maritime and sportswear roots to become a modern wardrobe staple.
-Its palette of colors and fabrics has expanded, and blazers are now available in a multitude of hues and materials, perfect for all styles.
+Today, the blazer has transcended its maritime and sporting roots to become a staple of the modern wardrobe.
+Its palette of colors and fabrics has expanded, and blazers can now be found in a multitude of shades and materials, perfect for adapting to all styles.

 A tribute to sartorial tradition: the double-breasted blazer

-The double-breasted blazer is a tribute to the sartorial tradition, symbolizing the perfect alliance between craftsmanship and timeless elegance.
-With its double-breasted construction and structured silhouette, it brings undeniable sophistication to any outfit.
+The double-breasted blazer is a tribute to sartorial tradition, symbolizing the perfect alliance between craftsmanship and timeless elegance.
+With its double-breasted design and structured silhouette, it brings undeniable sophistication to any outfit.
 This iconic garment reflects the art of tailoring, highlighting meticulous details and high-quality materials.
-Both chic and versatile, the double-breasted blazer remains an essential in the modern men's wardrobe.
+Both chic and versatile, the double-breasted blazer remains an essential piece in the modern man's wardrobe.

-Versatility and style: the double-breasted blazer for every occasion
+Versatility and style: the double-breasted blazer for all occasions

-The blazer is the essential piece for every man who wants to assert his style, whatever the context.
-Versatile by nature, it goes just as well with casual jeans for a night out with friends as with dress pants for a business meeting.
-Pair it with a cotton shirt for a chic casual look, or wear it with a lightweight sweater for a refined urban look.
-This garment adapts to your every whim and lets you play with styles, day or night.
-Dare to combine elegance and comfort, and let yourself be seduced by the infinite possibilities offered by this emblematic model.
+The blazer is the essential piece for every man looking to assert his style, regardless of the context.
+Versatile by nature, it pairs just as well with casual jeans for an outing with friends as it does with dress pants for a business meeting.
+Pair it with a cotton shirt for a smart casual look, or wear it with a light sweater for a refined urban appearance.
+This garment adapts to all your desires and allows you to play with styles, day and night.
+Dare to find the perfect combination between elegance and comfort, and let yourself be seduced by the endless possibilities this iconic model offers.

 A question about our collections?